imthenachoman/How-To-Secure-A-Linux-Server/README.md

 1. In the above we tell fail2ban to use the ufw as the `banaction`.
 Fail2ban ships with an action configuration file for ufw.
 You can see it in `/etc/fail2ban/action.d/ufw.conf`

-1. Enable fail2ban and the jail for SSH:
+1. Enable fail2ban:

     ``` bash
     sudo fail2ban-client start
     sudo fail2ban-client reload
-    sudo fail2ban-client add sshd
+    sudo fail2ban-client add sshd # This may fail on some systems if the sshd jail was added by default
     ```

 1. To check the status: